BalamasthanG/insta-clone/README.md

 ## Concepts used

-Single page app.
+1. Single page app.
-Modal material UI used.
+2. Modal material UI used.
-Firebase authentication used.
+3. Firebase authentication used.
-Flex box designed.
+4. Flex box designed.

 ## Available scripts

 ### npm run build

+to Build the project.

 ### npm start

+To run the project => http://localhost:3000/